-We welcome submissions addressing any period or place as long as they are historical and based in extensive research, engage critical issues facing Canadian society, and are written for a general audience.
+We welcome submissions addressing any period or place as long as they are historical and anchored in research, engage critical issues facing Canadian society, and are written for a general audience.
 We also welcome posts dealing with issues related to historical teaching, research, and practice.
 Posts should focus on the ways historians or aspects of the past connect with the general public, the media, and policymakers.

-They should be clean, polished drafts that are written in an accessible style for a general audience, use hyperlinks over footnotes, and be between 700 to 1500 words.
+Submissions should be clean, polished drafts that are written in an accessible style for a general audience, use hyperlinks over footnotes, and be between 700 to 1500 words.
 When submitting a post, be sure to include:

 - a short list of accessible resources